-The Committee continues to believe that the Company does not require an internal audit function as it delegates its day-today operations to third parties from whom it receives internal control reports.
+The Committee continues to believe that the Company does not require an internal audit function as it delegates its day-to-day operations to third parties from whom it receives internal control reports.
 Reports from third party auditors on the internal controls maintained on behalf of the Company by the AIFM, Investment Manager and by other providers of administrative and custodian services to AllianzGI UK or directly to the Company were reviewed during the year.
-A NAV pricing issue arose during the year from an external provider of fund administration services.
-The AIFM responded with a due diligence exercise, resulting in enhanced controls and procedures.
-The Committee has received regular updates from AllianzGI UK.